-- The school governors, the Headteacher and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
+- The school governors, the Co-Co-Headteachers and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
 Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy. - In addition, the school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the prevent duty.
-Please see Appendix 11 for further information.
-This risk assessment will be reviewed as part of the annual s175 return that is monitored by the local authority and the LSP. - In accordance with the Prevent Duty, Cath Legg is the Single Point of Contact (SPoC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
+Please see Appendix Thirteen.
+This risk assessment will be reviewed as part of the annual s175 return that is monitored by the local authority and the LSCB. - In accordance with the Prevent Duty, Cath Legg is the Single Point of Contact (SPoC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism. - When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person.
+Concerns must be recorded on the school's safeguarding referral form.

-- When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person.
-Concerns must be recorded on the school's safeguarding referral form. - If a child or young person is thought to be at risk of radicalisation, advice will be sought from the Early Help Hub, and if advised, information will be shared with the Channel Panel using the Early Help Assessment form. - In all cases, in accordance with advice provided from the Early Help Hub, the school will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children assessed as being vulnerable to radicalisation. - If the school are concerned that a child may be at risk of significant harm in relation to radicalisation or involvement in violent extremism a child, protection referral will be made to the Multi Agency Safeguarding Hub.
+- If a child or young person is thought to be at risk of radicalisation, a referral will be made using the National Prevent Referral Form which shall be sent directly to the Police.
+The referral form can be found here. - Initial advice may be sought from The Channel Team or Luton's Multi Agency Safeguarding Hub (MASH). - In all cases, in accordance with advice provided from the Channel Team or the Multi Agency Safeguarding Hub, the school will ensure appropriate interventions are secured which are in line with local procedures in order to safeguard children assessed as being vulnerable to radicalisation. - If the school are concerned that a child may be at risk of significant harm in relation to radicalisation or involvement in violent extremism, a child protection referral will be made to Children's Social Care.

-15. Safeguarding Children in Specific Circumstances: Female Genital Mutilation/Forced Marriage / Modern Day Slavery
+15. Safeguarding Children in Specific Circumstances: Female Genital Mutilation / Forced Marriage / Modern Day Slavery